Elaine Chao: Early life and career

 Elaine Chao was born in Taipei, Taiwan, on March 26, 1953, and immigrated to the United States when she was eight years old.
 She is the eldest of six daughters of Ruth Mulan Chu Chao, a historian from Anhui, and James S. C. Chao, a Shanghainese businessman who began his career as a merchant mariner and in 1964 founded the shipping company Foremost Maritime Corporation in New York City, which developed into the Foremost Group.
 In 1961, at the age of 8, Chao came to the United States on a 37-day freight ship journey along with her mother and two younger sisters.
 Her father had arrived in New York three years earlier and sent money home until the rest of the family could join him in the United States.

 Chao described her early life in America as a typical immigrant story, noting that "everything was foreign to us: the culture, people, language, traditions, and even the food."
 She spoke no English upon her arrival.
 Her father "worked three jobs" to support the family and the then-five family members lived in a one-bedroom apartment.

 Education

 Chao attended Tsai Hsing Elementary School in Taiwan for kindergarten and first grade.
 She attended Syosset High School in Syosset, New York, in Nassau County on Long Island and was naturalized as a U.S. citizen at the age of 19.

-Chao received a Bachelor of Arts degree in Economics from Mount Holyoke College in South Hadley, Massachusetts.
-In the second semester of her junior year, she studied money and banking at Dartmouth College.
+Chao received a Bachelor of Arts degree in economics from Mount Holyoke College in South Hadley, Massachusetts.
+In the second semester of her junior year, she studied at Dartmouth College.
 She received an MBA degree from Harvard Business School.